 Public Relations & Financial Manager

-I am Lucas Aguirre, 19 years old.
-I have been born and raised in Alicante, Spain.
-Starting with Automotive Engineering at HAN, I studied at the European School of Alicante.
+I am Remco Schut, 19 years old.
+I have been born and raised in Gendt, the Netherlands.
+After I finished Higher General Secondary Education, I started Automotive Engineering at the HAN.

 I wanted to be part of the commercial subteam of Hydromotive, because I want to follow a business related aspect of Automotive.
-It is a pleasure to me to be the marketing manage rof the Hydromotive team.
+It is a pleasure to be the marketing manager of the Hydromotive team.
 My number one goal this year is to spread the word that this team is more than ready to be able to win the competition this year.

-My goal for the future is to form part of any commercial/businness sector of companies directed more into the automotive sector.
-Winning this competition will definetly boost my chances!!
+My goal for the future is to be part of any commercial/business sector of companies directed into the automotive sector.
+Winning this competition will definitely boost my chances!

 Engineer Body & Chassis